 How do you know if you have a silverfish infestation?
 Look for the signs that indicate damage from a large amount of silverfish:

 Once silverfish find a good home near a food source, they’re not likely to leave on their own anytime soon.
 If you ignore the signs of their presence, the populations will grow and the damage can get worse.

-If you want to get rid of silverfish naturally, you have choices in organic and natural controls.
-Safer® Brand offers homeowners products to safely rid homes of crawling insects naturally.
+If you want to get rid of silverfish naturally, you have choices in control measures.
+Safer® Brand offers homeowners products to safely rid homes of crawling insects.

-These products are safe for family and pets, while being effective.
-You can choose from a variety of natural controls to safely rid your home of silverfish.
+These products are safe for family and pets, while resolving problems.
+You can choose from a variety of controls to safely rid your home of silverfish.

-Safer® Brand Ant and Crawling Insect Killer uses diatomaceous earth as an effective method of controlling silverfish.
+Safer® Brand Ant and Crawling Insect Killer uses diatomaceous earth as a method of controlling silverfish.

 This product works inside and out on crawling insects, as long it is kept dry.
 It kills pests in as little as 48 hours after ingestion.
 You can use it to eliminate other crawling insects as well, such as:

 Eliminate a number of pests at once without having to buy different products for each creepy crawler in your home.
-Doing so can save you time and money, while offering you safe, effective control.
+Doing so can save you time and money, while offering you safe, control.

 Diatomaceous earth is a dust-like product that contains the crushed fossilized remains of diatoms.
 The dust is ingested by the silverfish and affects the cuticle of the insect, resulting in its dehydration.

 To use the product indoors, apply a light dusting where you’ve seen silverfish or noticed damage or feces.
 Consider treating the following areas: